 We must receive your complete application (admission application and all required materials) by 11:59 p.m.
 (EST) on the application submission deadline to be considered for early action or regular admission.

 Electronically submitted materials must be received on the application submission deadline, and hard copy materials must be postmarked on or before the deadline date.
 You will need to order your ACT or SAT scores well in advance and ensure that we receive those scores by the application submission deadline.
-However, please note that MSU is test optional, which means that international freshman applicants have the option to apply without submitting an ACT or SAT score.
+However, please note that MSU is test optional, which means that international first-year applicants have the option to apply without submitting an ACT or SAT score.

 Michigan State University continues to accept undergraduate applications as long as space is still available.
 However, the number of qualified applicants has exceeded available space in recent years, so students should apply by November 1 to ensure highest consideration.
 Most students enter in the fall semester.
 Admission to other semesters may be limited, if available at all.

 All admitted international students should submit their Advanced Enrollment Deposit (AED) as soon as they have decided to enroll at MSU but no later than May 1.
-Freshman students starting fall semester must submit their AED no later than the May 1 deadline or their offer of admission may be canceled.
-After submitting their AED, students are automatically registered for may register for the required New Student Orientation (NSO) program.
+First-year students starting fall semester must submit their AED no later than the May 1 deadline or their offer of admission may be canceled.